Dr. Anu Bajaj FAQs

 What is a deep plane facelift?

 A deep plane facelift elevates the skin and SMAS as one unit and releases ligaments to allow lifting and tightening with less tension on the skin.
 This approach is often associated with more natural-looking results and better-looking scars.
+It can also more effectively address the mid-face.

 Can a facelift help the jawline and lower face at the same time?